How do Pellet Furnace Prices Compare?

 So, although I am still dreaming about our renewable energy future, it’s unlikely that my wife and I will install a pellet furnace.
 We desperately want to, but the numbers just don’t add up for us right now.
 The most efficient propane furnace we can find is still significantly less than $10,000, even after installation, and we already have a propane tank sitting outside.
 We can still get rid of the oil tank, and although we’ll be burning fossil fuels, we’ll be very efficiently doing so (95% efficiency is nothing to be sneezed at).

 Honestly though, I hope the price comes down over time because heating with local wood pellets just sounds like a dream come true.
 For some, that dream is already here!
 For us, it’s a few years down the road.
 If I was building a house from scratch tomorrow, I'd take a closer look at all my fuel options and possibly install a pellet-based heating system.
-But first-time homeowners with no equity?
+But for our house and wallets?
 That’s a much harder case to make.

 *For those more interested in this, the calculator actually calculates the cost per million British thermal units (BTUs).
 A BTU is typically defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.
 I’ve abbreviated that in this article to make it more accessible to all.